Swiftaff/toylang/README.md

 function_name 123
 multiline_fn_name + 123 456 789

-// also when passing a function as a parameter - must wrap it in parenthesis so it doesn't evaluate take_fn_as_first_parameter (function_name) 321
+// also when passing a function as a parameter
+// must wrap it in parenthesis so it doesn't evaluate take_fn_as_first_parameter ( function_name ) 321
 ```

 </td><td>